apache/cassandra/doc/source/development/patches.rst

 Before You Start Coding
 =======================

 Although contributions are highly appreciated, we do not guarantee that each contribution will become a part of Cassandra.
-Therefor it's generally a good idea to first get some feedback on the things you plan to work on, especially about any new features or major changes to the code base.
-You can reach out to other developers on the mailing list or IRC channel listed on our `community page <http://cassandra.apache.org/community/>`_.
+Therefore it's generally a good idea to first get some feedback on the things you plan to work on, especially about any new features or major changes to the code base.
+You can reach out to other developers on the mailing list or :ref:`Slack <slack>`.

 You should also
  * Avoid redundant work by searching for already reported issues in `JIRA <https://issues.apache.org/jira/browse/CASSANDRA>`_